mihirbachhav025/mihirbachhav025.github.io/_posts/2025-06-14-SQL Window Functions.md

 - `OVER`: Indicates the use of a window function and defines the window.

-- `PARTITION BY `: Divides the data into partitions based upon the passed columns(we can pass multiple columns), Calculation then takes place on these partitions individually.It is an optional clause; if we don't pass it over will consider the whole dataset as one window
+- `PARTITION BY `: Divides the data into partitions based upon the passed columns(we can pass multiple columns), Calculation then takes place on these partitions individually.
+It is an optional clause; if we don't pass it over will consider the whole dataset as one window

 - `ORDER BY `: Orders rows within each partition.
 This clause is optional in aggregation but compulsory in rank and value functions

-- `ROWS UNBOUNDED PRECEDING`: This is known as the frame clause and it defines a subset of rows within each window that is to be considered for the calculation.
+- `ROWS UNBOUNDED PRECEDING`: This is known as the frame clause, and it defines a subset of rows within each window that is to be considered for the calculation.
 I'll be explaining the frame clause in detail below
 <hr>

 ### Deep Dive into the Frame Clause ###

-The frame clause allows us to define a scope inside the window, so calculations are performed only on a specific subset of rows within each partition.
+The frame clause enables us to define a scope within the window, allowing calculations to be performed only on a specific subset of rows within each partition.
 Below, the highlighted cells show how the running total is calculated for each row using:

 ```